robOcity/ai-course/week-4-constraining-the-search-space.md

 1. **Discussion**

-    1. **Discuss:**  Programming assignment.
-Post questions about the assignment here and offer assistance to others.  _Include the name of the koan and test that you are looking for help on  in your title._
+    1. Discuss:  Programming assignment.
+Post questions about the assignment here and please offer assistance to others.

-    1. **Discuss:**  Discuss two real world problems that can be described as a CSP.
+    1. Discuss:  Discuss two real world problems that can be described as a CSP.